bojeryd91/bojeryd91.github.io/_pages/index.md

 #  Recent updates:

+## Jan 27, 2026 -- The Bromma paper available online
+We went through a couple of rounds of formatting the paper, but now my housing wealth paper with Björn, Dany, and Roine is finally ready for the printer.
+Check it out at [the Journal of Monetary Economcs](https://www.sciencedirect.com/science/article/pii/S0304393226000073?via%3Dihub#/)

 ## Jan 8, 2026 -- Upcoming presentations
 Around the change of the month, I'll go to Växjö (Jan 29) and Jönköping (Feb 2) to present.

 ## Dec 7, 2025 -- Housing wealth paper accepted at the JME!
 After hard work from our team and great feedback from referees and editors, we finally have an accepted article in the JME.
-Keep an eye out for "The housing wealth effect: Quasi-experimental evidence" in print.
+Keep an eye out for ''The housing wealth effect: Quasi-experimental evidence'' in print.

 ## Nov 11, 2025 -- Another Norges Bank WP :D
 My great co-authors and I have put together a WP of one of my dissertation chapters: What do 12 billion card transactions say about house prices and consumption?
 Check it out at [https://www.norges-bank.no/en/news-events/publications/Working-Papers/2025/wp-152025/](https://www.norges-bank.no/en/news-events/publications/Working-Papers/2025/wp-152025/)